The Benefits of Electronic Health Records

 Arguably, that’s one the most immediate and tangible advantages of electronic medical records your practice will experience.
 Once the staging and transition stage is over, your clinic suddenly goes paperless.
 What a breeze!

 Considering that the administrative and paperwork typically accounts for one-sixth of their work time (often underpaid or not paid at all), your staff will definitely appreciate the streamlined efficiency an EHR brings to the process.
-The majority of physicians have reported that their moral and job satisfaction has improved after the EHR adoption as they could now waste less time on routines and focus on delivering better healthcare and establish better patient-to-doctor relationships.
+The majority of physicians have reported that their morale and job satisfaction has improved after the EHR adoption as they could now waste less time on routines and focus on delivering better healthcare and establish better patient-to-doctor relationships.

 The offices become less cluttered as the need to store all the papers is eliminated.
 After all, a clutter-free space – is a more productive space!